-This hands-on, two-semester course introduces students to basic physical assessment with emphasis on monitoring for optimal drug therapy.
-Mini-lectures are supported by labs that provide opportunities to practice skills.
-A grade of IP (in progress) will be issued at the end of the fall semester; this does not affect the GPA for the fall semester.
+Hands-on, two-semester introduction to basic physical assessment with emphasis on monitoring for optimal drug therapy.
+Mini-lectures supported by labs that provide opportunities to practice skills.
+A grade of IP (in progress) will be issued at the end of the fall semester (IP grades do not negatively impact the GPA for that term).
 A final grade reflecting progress in the entire course will be issued at the end of the spring semester.
-Offered: Fall and Spring in this sequence.
+Offered: Fall and Spring, in this sequence.